confluentinc/tutorials/python-connectors/README.md

 ## Intro

-CSID Labs have developed tools and libraries that allow you to write and run python source connectors and SMTs.
+CSID Labs have developed tools and libraries that allow you to write and run Python source connectors and SMTs.

 In addition to letting you use your favourite language (python), they are also very simple to use.
 You can write a `Hello World` source connector with just 2 lines of code.